JoelMon/pyTalkManager/README.md

 **pyTalkManager** differentiates its self from other PTC software in a number of ways.
 For one, it is an open source project.
-Also, **pyTalkManager** will not be sold or have features that will only be unlocked with *donations*.
-Since **pyTalkManager** is open source and uses a flexible license, other PTC software developers can create programs that interact with **pyTalkManager**.
+Also, **pyTalkManager** will not be sold or have features that can only be unlocked with *donations*.
+Since **pyTalkManager** is open source and uses the GPL v.3 license, other PTC software developers can create programs that interact with **pyTalkManager**.